Anon-Planet/thgtoa/guide.md

 **TLDR: Use Monero!**

-## Your Cloud backups/sync services:
+## Your Cloud backups/sync services

 All companies are advertising their use of end-to-end encryption (E2EE).
 This is true for almost every messaging app and website (HTTPS).
 Apple and Google are advertising their use of encryption on their Android devices and their iPhones.